Tunneling in an anisotropic cubic Dirac semi-metal: Analysis of different limits

 First, in Fig. \ref{fig:anisortropdelta0figL} we present the transmission coefficient $T_1$ as a function of the width of the potential barrier $L$.
+We do this for two different orientations of the barrier to capture the effect of the anisotropy.

 As one would expect we find that the rotational symmetry is broken for $\lambda\neq 1$.
 We also find that the value of transmission minima changes for different values of $\lambda$ .
 This change in height as we change $\lambda$ can be attributed to the fact that the energy of the incident particle not only depends on $k$ but also on $\lambda$.
 This means that the curves compare tunneling of particles at different energies.
 The apparent symmetry between blue and green curves for the two plots is of no deeper physical relevance - it is related to the specific choice of parameters.

-Next, we present the transmission coefficient $T_1$ as a function of the incident wavevector amplitude $k$ as shown in Fig. \ref{fig:anisortropdelta0figk}.

-We find again that the rotational symmetry is broken for $\lambda\neq 1$.
 We also find that the location of the transmission maximum changes for different $\lambda$.
 This is because $\lambda$ enters into $q_{x,i}$ and therefore also impacts where Fabry-P\'erot type resonances occur.

 Last, we present the transmission coefficient $T_1$ as a function of the incident angle $\theta$ in Fig. \ref{fig:anisortropdelta0figtheta}.